ByteTrix/Thinkific-Downloader/README.md

 - Users are solely responsible for compliance with applicable laws
 - This tool is provided "as-is" without warranty of any kind
 - Course platforms may update their systems, breaking compatibility

+---

+## 🙏 **Acknowledgments & Credits**

+This project is a modern Python rewrite and enhancement of the original:

+- **[Thinki-Downloader](https://github.com/sumeetweb/Thinki-Downloader)** by [@sumeetweb](https://github.com/sumeetweb) - The original foundation and inspiration for this modern Python implementation, I'm grateful for the foundational work that made this enhanced version possible.

 ## 📜 **License**